 Now, granted, there needs to be some reasoning in our lives.
 At this same age, I also wanted to be a professional baseball player.
 It took another five years for me to accept that I simply was never going to be good enough, not even to play in college, much less the pros.

-But that passion for playing baseball was replaced with another once I got to college.
-I discovered what I loved speaking and writing about:
+But that passion for playing baseball was replaced with another one once I got to college -- I discovered what I loved speaking and writing about:

 People and their relationships.

-As a result, I have served as a licensed psychotherapist, founder and director of two counseling centers, a wacky, somewhat unhinged youth minister, an adjunct professor, a state director of marriage and family education, a state director of the school superintendent crisis program, a research fellow at a think-tank, a Director of Leadership Development and a Director of Culture.
+As a result, I have served as a licensed psychotherapist, founder and director of two counseling centers, a wacky, somewhat unhinged youth minister, an adjunct professor, a state director of marriage and family education, a state director of the school superintendent crisis program, a research fellow at a think-tank, a Director of Leadership Development and a Director of Culture at a large corporation.
 I also founded Relational Intelligence, LLC, an organization committed to teaching people the vital skills of emotional intelligence and how to get along with others.

-Currently, I am honored to serve as a Senior Performance Consultant for the Flippen Group, a leadership development organization dedicated to bringing out the best in people around the globe.
+Currently, I am honored to serve as a Senior Vice President for Teamalytics (a subsidiary of the Flippen Group), a leadership development organization dedicated to bringing out the best in people around the globe.
 We are a world-wide leader in self-awareness training and executive coaching.
 It is such a privilege to get to do what I do every day with the people I get to do it with.

 On the writing front, I have published several books, dozens of articles, and several curricula.

 And now I have written The Backpack: How to Understand and Manage Yourself While Loving Others Along the Way.
 I have to tell you ...
 I am very excited about this book.
-It is, as multiple early readers have said, “It’s a good one!”
+As multiple early readers have said, “It’s a good one!”

 In the more important world of life outside of speaking, writing, and coaching, I am blessed to have been married for over 30 years to my best friend, Amy.
 We have three strong, independent, fun-loving, out-of-college kids who we enjoy hanging out with ... and who even still like hanging out with us.
 Crazy, I know.
 They are our happy place.